icehouse-ventures/laravel-mermaid/README.md

         B-->D;
         C-->D;
 ```
-## Passing Data to the Blade Component
+## Passing mermaid syntax to the Blade Component using the Data Attribute
 You can pass data directly to the Blade component using the `data` attribute.
 The data should be a string that represent the Mermaid diagram.
 Here is an example of how you can pass data to the Blade component.
 You'll need to use the Mermaid syntax to generate the diagram using this method.

 ```php